Sap-Ing-Sith

 Introduced in 2019 (B.E.
 2562), Sap-Ing-Sith is a registrable real right, granted by agreement with the owner, to use chanote-titled land/condo for up to 30 years; foreigners may hold it.

 The Sap-Ing-Sith Act B.E.
-2562 (2019) creates a registrable right (in rem) over chanote-titled immovable property (land, land with buildings, or a condominium unit).
-The right runs for a fixed term of up to 30 years, is transferable for the remaining term, inheritable, and must be registered at the Land Office to bind third parties.
+2562 (2019) introduced a registrable real right (in rem) over Chanote-titled immovable property (land, land with buildings, or a condominium unit).
+The right can be granted for a fixed term of up to 30 years, may be transferred for the remaining term, is inheritable, and must be registered at the Land Office to be effective against third parties.

 Key constraints (what marketing often glosses over)

-• 30 years is an absolute cap.
+• 30 years is the statutory maximum.
 The Act does not provide for pre-agreed or automatic renewals.
-Any “30+30” language is a future promise, not a statutory right.
-Continuing beyond 30 years requires a new Sap-Ing-Sith and fresh registration at that time.
+“30+30” wording is a future intention, not a legal entitlement.
+Any continuation beyond 30 years requires a new Sap-Ing-Sith and a fresh registration at that time.

-• Renewal/compensation promises don’t survive expiry.
-Consistent with Thai Supreme Court jurisprudence on 30-year leases, clauses promising renewal or compensation after the term are treated as personal undertakings, not rights in rem.
-Once the 30-year period ends, specific performance (forcing a new registration) is generally unavailable, even against the original grantor.
-At best, an unregistered promise risks being a mere contractual claim, not something that binds successors.
+• Renewal/compensation promises do not run with the land after expiry.
+In line with Thai Supreme Court treatment of 30-year lease renewals, clauses promising renewal or compensation are typically personal obligations—not rights in rem.
+Once the 30-year term ends, specific performance (forcing new registration) is generally not available, even against the original grantor.
+At best, an unregistered promise may leave only a contractual claim that does not bind successors.

-• If it must bind, it must be on title.
-Only matters noted on the land title (or created as separate registrable rights) reliably bind buyers, creditors, and heirs.
-Side letters or MOUs rarely survive a transfer.
+• If it must bind third parties, it must be registrable and recorded.
+Only rights/terms that appear on the title (or exist as separate registrable rights) reliably bind buyers, creditors, and heirs.
+Side letters, MOUs, and “understandings” rarely survive a transfer.

 Structural caveat

-Sap-Ing-Sith is styled as a real right, yet it sits in a separate statute rather than within the Civil and Commercial Code’s catalogue of real rights.
-In practice, you should treat it conservatively: plan for 30 years certain, and treat any extension as a new negotiation and new registration, not as an enforceable renewal right (it is not).
+Sap-Ing-Sith is framed as a real right, but it sits in a separate statute rather than within the Civil and Commercial Code’s catalogue of real rights.
+Practically, treat it conservatively: plan for 30 years certain, and treat any extension as a new negotiation and a new registration—not as an enforceable renewal right.

-Practical tip: Before signing, confirm with the Land Office exactly what terms (if any) can be entered on the title.
-If a term isn’t registrable, assume it won’t bind third parties, and may not be enforceable even against the original grantor after expiry.
+Practical tip: Before signing, confirm with the competent Land Office what terms (if any) they will record on the title.
+If a term is not registrable, assume it will not bind third parties—and may not be enforceable after expiry, even against the original grantor.

 Example: Government fees for a 30-year Sap-Ing-Sith right in Thailand (declared value THB 5,000,000), based on Department of Lands (กรมที่ดิน) procedures